 Adapty generates 13 event types and can redirect them to other services.
-For instance, you can integrate it with AppsFlyer and pay media agency for traffic using a CPA model.
+For instance, you can integrate it with AppsFlyer and pay media agencies for traffic using a CPA model.

-You can also change user ID for each analytics system separately.
+You can also change the user ID for each analytics system separately.

 Sometimes users message the support about broken or bugged subscriptions, the purchases not going through, or other payment difficulties.
 In this case, to help a user, it is important to understand who he is and what is his purchase history.
 Such support is done even by the Calm app.
 Adapty helps to make this process easier.